Ginjinha in Lisbon: 4 Authentic Places to Drink It

 You do not need to travel to enjoy the ginja de Obidos, which can be found in Ginjinha da Ribeira, Lisbon.

-But making a trip north to the medieval fortified town Obidos is a must if you have time.
-At the Ginjinha da Ribeira, you can savor from the traditional ginja to the one in a decadent chocolate cup.
+But making a trip north to the medieval fortified town of Obidos is a must if you have time.
+At the Ginjinha da Ribeira, you can try the ginja in a decadent chocolate cup.

-There is no specific time of day to enjoy authentic ginjinha.
-When visiting Lisbon, you will find people outside the bar, opening, and closing, to savor this strong cherry liqueur.
+There is no specific time of day to drink authentic ginjinha.
+When visiting Lisbon, you will find people outside the bar, opening and closing, enjoying the Ginja.

-Hot Tip🔥: The sweet cherry liqueur shot is strong.
-I recommend enjoying a shot at least during lunch or having a big brunch before that time.
+Tip: The sweet cherry liqueur shot is strong.
+I recommend enjoying a shot at lunch or having a big brunch before then.

 To Cherry Or Not Cherry

-I recommend considering this question carefully, as it is the first question they ask, whether com elas or sem elas.
+I recommend considering this question carefully, as it is the first question they ask at some places, whether com elas or sem elas.
+Which means do you want your drink with a cherry or not?

-But many people suck on the cherries and spit them onto the floor, but you can discreetly place them back into your glass.
+But many people suck on the cherries and spit them out, but you can discreetly place them back into your glass.

-But it can be a sticky experience, and it can also affect your experience.
-It has a sour flavor.
+But it can be a sticky experience and affect your experience.

 Enjoy Ginja With a Modern Twist